This Eastlake Victorian home was built in 1891 for James F. Crawford, a lumberman.

 In 1911, amid a power struggle, he resigned from Stark Bros.
 As an act of retaliation he began his own nursery with his son William H. Stark.
-His retaliatory and often illegal business practices led to a lawsuit from Edgar Stark.
-He sued his brother for trademark infringement.
-The case made it to the Supreme Court.
+His retaliatory and often illegal business practices led to a lawsuit from his brother, Edgar Stark.
+Edgar sued him for trademark infringement.
+The case made it to the U.S. Supreme Court where Oliver Wendell Holmes delivered the court’s opinion.
 Edgar ultimately won, and William’s company was renamed Neosho Nurseries in 1921.
 Needless to say he was labeled the black sheep of the family.
 He only lasted at the company a few more years before he was ousted by the new owners.
-He moved out to the East Coast where he lived for the rest of his life.
+He moved out to the East Coast where he lived for the rest of his life with his former secretary Peachy Ransom (her real name).
 2

 The most famous resident of this home is Lloyd Crow Stark.
 It is named on the National Register of Historic Places as the Gov. Lloyd Crow Stark House and Carriage House.